 The musical itself isn’t overtly political so much as it’s reflective of genre tropes.
 Convention dictates that Big Business is the enemy and The Little Guy is the hero.
 An oversimplification, but something to think about for any who values profits higher than people.
 Hollmann and Kotis’ songs are catchy and (mostly) make their point without overstaying their welcome.
 Although both acts tend to drag a little in the mid-section – particularly Act 2 – I can finally say that I see what people have enjoyed about this show for a decade-and-a-half.

-Cozart’s top-notch production doesn’t things either.
+Cozart’s top-notch production doesn’t hurt things either.
 If anyone is curious about the difference between “community theatre” and “indie theatre,” this is a fine example of the former: elaborate sets; modern equipment; and a loyal audience base.
 Although my heart forever belongs to indie theatre, there’s something to be said for occasionally enjoying oneself within the safety of conventional theatre, even one that stages such an irreverent show.

 Technically, the show thrives.
 Brian Watson’s set is simultaneously simple and elaborate.
 Brittany Mellerson’s lights bounce off it well, and the fact that she favors a distinctive (ahem) “gold” tint on most of the scenes is an inspired choice.
 Add in a soundtrack from Lyle Barrere and you have an atmosphere that invokes an hilarious take on Fritz Lang’s Metropolis.